Shop 4K Dash Cam Resolution

 - Safety alerts.

 While Thinkware is a tried and true trusted brand, VIOFO is an exciting new addition to the Safe Drive Solutions shop.
-We carry the VIOFO A129 dash cam, which is equipped with a Sony 8 megapixel image sensor for the front-facing camera and a 2 megapixel sensor for the rear-facing camera.
+We carry the VIOFO A139 Pro dash cam.
+Which is equipped with a Sony STARVIS 2 8 megapixel image sensor for the front-facing camera.
+Furthermore, a 2 megapixel sensor for the rear-facing camera.
 It performs especially well at night, creating clearer images with better light balancing than many other leading brands.
-The VIOFO A129 also has wide angle viewing, motion detection, parking support, built-in wifi, and GPS, among other exciting features.
+The VIOFO A139 Pro also has wide angle viewing, motion detection, parking support, built-in wifi, and GPS, among other exciting features.

-As an added bonus, Safe Drive Solutions will come to you to install your dash cam if you are within the installation area, so you don’t even need to come into the shop!
+As an added bonus, Safe Drive Solutions will come to you to install your dash cam if you are within the installation area.
 Contact us today for more information about our 4k dash cams or installation services.

 Is a 4k Dash Cam Worth It?